RajDandhare/xCat_script_Basic/README.md

 #This scripts will only work on Linux.
 And only Boot CentOS7.9 in compute nodes.

+This All Projects is Done in using VMs.

 #You might need to edit the script for IPs and ens port names (Default IP:192.168.1.1 portName:ens)

 Master Node system configuration: